Euro struggles near 3-year low as traders fret about economic slowdown

 Kit Juckes, an analyst at Societe Generale, said that while data shows that the market is building a short euro position, "it remains a long way from its peaks".

-It was a quiet start to the week elsewhere, with much of the United States off for a public holiday.
+It was a quiet start to the week elsewhere, with the United States off for a public holiday.

 The yen was unfazed by weak economic growth data in Japan.
-It traded down 0.1% at 109.84 yen per dollar JPY=EBS.
+It traded down slightly at 109.91 yen per dollar JPY=EBS.

 Japan, the world's third-largest economy, shrank 1.6% in the three months to December, the largest drop in six years, hit by a sales tax hike.

-The Australian dollar strengthened as investors assessed the latest reading on the coronavirus in China, where the number of cases rose but new deaths dropped.
+The Australian dollar held firm as investors assessed the latest reading on the coronavirus in China, where the number of cases rose but new deaths dropped.

 Some analysts think the market may be underestimating the hit from the coronavirus on both China's economy and on growth in the rest of the world, especially Asia.